OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ## Deploy to users

+Event-based add-ins are restricted to admin-managed deployments only, even if they're acquired from AppSource.
+If users acquire the add-in from AppSource or the in-app Office Store, they won't be able to activate the event-based function of the add-in.
+To learn more about listing your event-based add-in in AppSource, see [AppSource listing options for your event-based Outlook add-in](autolaunch-store-options.md).

-You can deploy event-based add-ins by uploading the manifest through the Microsoft 365 admin center.
+Admin deployments are done by uploading the manifest to the Microsoft 365 admin center.
 In the admin portal, expand the **Settings** section in the navigation pane then select **Integrated apps**.
 On the **Integrated apps** page, choose the **Upload custom apps** action.

 ![The Integrated apps page on the Microsoft 365 admin center with the Upload custom apps action highlighted.](../images/outlook-deploy-event-based-add-ins.png)

-> [!IMPORTANT]
-> Event-based add-ins are restricted to admin-managed deployments only.
-Users can't activate event-based add-ins from AppSource or in-app Office Store.
-To learn more, see [AppSource listing options for your event-based Outlook add-in](autolaunch-store-options.md).

 [!INCLUDE [outlook-smart-alerts-deployment](../includes/outlook-smart-alerts-deployment.md)]

+### Deploy manifest updates

+Because event-based add-ins are deployed by admins, any change you make to the manifest requires admin consent through the Microsoft 365 admin center.
+Until the admin accepts your changes, users in their organization are blocked from using the add-in.
+To learn more about the admin consent process, see [Admin consent for installing event-based add-ins](autolaunch-store-options.md#admin-consent-for-installing-event-based-add-ins).

 ## Event-based activation behavior and limitations